oidoid/atlas-pack/readme.md

 atlas-pack adds little:

-- A utility for playing Aseprite animations (forward, reverse, or ping-pong).
+- A utility for playing Aseprite animations (forward, reverse, ping-pong, or ping-pong reverse).
 Mutable and immutable states are kept distinct.
 - A sparser data structure that includes linking animation cels together in the same array and associating Aseprite slices with their cels.
 This can be useful for collision detection, for example.
 - Cel ID to bounds look-up-table.
 This is useful
-- Support (by convention) for infinite durations.
-When a cel duration is set to 65 535 (hexadecimal ffff) in the Aseprite GUI, it will be parsed in JavaScript as `Number.POSITIVE_INFINITY`.
 - TypeScript typings for the Aseprite file format.
 - Tests for parsing and playback.
 - Open source.